 - Quality of public services: health-care, long-term care, childcare and other public services

-Visualise, explore and compare EU and country data on working conditions, quality of work and work-life balance in our interactive data visualisation tool.
+Visualise, explore and compare EU and country data on quality of life, quality of society and quality of public services in our interactive data visualisation tool.

 Overall, the EQLS 2016 results show general progress in the three key areas of review: quality of life, quality of society and quality of public services – though not in all countries and not for all social groups.